 How It Feels

-usually uncomfortable.
-But it is necessary to flatten out the breast tissue to
+The X-ray plate will feel cold when you place your breast on it.
+Having your breasts flattened and squeezed is usually uncomfortable.
+But it is necessary to flatten out the breast tissue to obtain the best pictures.

 A mammogram may help find cancer early.
 But finding cancer early doesn't always save lives.
 In some cases the cancer will have already spread to other parts of the body.